-(1) Awards of Class L Shares vest in twenty-five percent (25%) increments on each of the first four anniversaries of the grant date and will vest as to an additional twenty-five percent (25%) of the Class L Shares subject to the award (to the extent then-unvested) upon the closing of this offering (in addition to vesting in full upon a change in control of the company or a sale by OEP of its entire equity interest in the company), in each case, subject to the holder's continued service through the applicable date or event.
+(1) Awards of Class L Shares vest in twenty-five percent (25%) increments on each of the first four anniversaries of the grant date and vested as to an additional twenty-five percent (25%) of the Class L

+Shares subject to the award (to the extent then-unvested) upon the closing of our IPO (in addition to vesting in full upon a change in control of the company or a sale by OEP of its entire equity interest in the company), in each case, subject to the holder's continued service through the applicable date or event.

-Post-IPO Director Compensation Program
+Director Compensation Program

-In connection with this offering, we adopted, and our shareholders approved, a non-employee director compensation program (the "Director Compensation Program"), which will become effective in connection with the completion of this offering.
+In connection with our IPO, we adopted, and our stockholders approved, a non-employee director compensation program (the "Director Compensation Program").
 The Director Compensation Program provides for annual cash retainer fees and long-term equity awards for certain of our non-employee directors (other than any directors employed by OEP or Sanken or their subsidiaries, each, an "Eligible Director").
 The material terms of the Director Compensation Program are summarized below.